 The day before I went into labor, my midwife did some tests and said I may have to go to the hospital to be induced because of some concerns.
 But we waited for the test results.
 That day was really hard for me.
 I had things to do to prep for sabbath but I couldn’t focus well.
 I had put together a worship music playlist for labor many months ago.
 Just songs that I knew or heard that I thought would be fitting for me while in labor.
 During this day, I listened to it a lot and it helped.
 I’m so glad I made that playlist, every song had the exact words I needed to hear while trusting Him in the unknown.

-I went into labor on Saturday, August 7th *early* in the morning.
+I went into labor *early* in the morning the day before she was born.
 I was very excited!
 I couldn’t go back to bed because of my excitement.
 My mom came over a few hours after labor started to be with me.
 (I wanted her there for Hallelujah’s birth).
 I was thankful for the time I got to spend with her.
 We laughed and talked a lot.
 And as labor progressed, it was such a comfort to have her there with me.
 Luke’s mom was also there.
 She wanted to show her support and be there if we needed anything, and I greatly enjoyed having her there, too.
 She was such a great help.

 (During this time, we did get my test results back.
 And while things were borderline concerning, since I was already in labor, my midwife let me labor at home.)